minhtran-q/blog-pages/_posts/2023-11-21-Optimistic_Lock_with_@Transactional’s_Spring_Data_JPA_in_Cockroach_Database.md

 Now we have two ways to use @Transactional annotation.
 And how they work with Optismick Lock mechanism?

 ### Optimistic Lock and @Transactional annotation

+To answer the question above, let's look at the example below.